 The root is used as a soap substitute for washing clothes etc[

 ].
-The soap is obtained by simmering the root in hot water.
+The soap is obtained by mashing and then simmering the root in hot water.

 Seed - sow early spring in a cold frame.
 When they are large enough to handle, prick the seedlings out into individual pots and plant them out in the summer.

 If you have sufficient seed it can be sown outdoors in situ during the spring.

 Division in spring.
 Larger divisions can be planted out direct into their permanent positions.
 We have found it best to pot up the smaller divisions and grow them on in a lightly shaded position in a cold frame, planting them out once they are well established in the summer.